 The Conflict Shoreline

-The Conflict Shoreline, a project in collaboration with Eyal Weizman
+The Conflict Shoreline was made in collaboration with Eyal Weizman

 Text and image analysis by Eyal Weizman